People Think They Have The Answer To The Decade-Long Mystery Of Who Wrote "My Immortal"

 P.S. - Undyne is my wife, HAHAHA, SUCK IT HATERS.

-The internet sleuths went to business.
+The internet sleuths went to work.
 Tumblr user pipistrella theorized that the author in question was YA novelist Rose Christo, who has a memoir — Under the Same Stars — in the works with Macmillan's St. Martin's Press.

 Pipistrella pointed to a screenshot that seemed to show Christo logged into the FictionPress account that published the statements.

-Note: This post has been updated to clarify the multiple spellings of the My Immortal author's pen name.